canro91/canro91.github.io/_posts/2024-05-27-ApplyingToFaang.md

 Trees, is this you?

 I haven't used trees since my data structure class back in university.
+And probably, I wouldn't use them if I had passed the interview and joined.

 But, surprise, surprise.
 That was one of the questions.

 ## 2. Practice using a timer and a coding editor without auto-completion